0xkylm/0xkylm.github.io/content/posts/OffensiveLLVM.md

 BasicBlock *LoopEnd  = BasicBlock::Create(Ctx, "loop.end", DeobfFunc);
 ```

-so we have our BB, this is a simple loop.
+This code creates three LLVM basic blocks inside DeobfFunc that represent a loop’s control flow:
+loop.cond checks the condition, loop.body contains the loop’s instructions, and loop.end runs after the loop finishes.

-And for the instruction, for example, this is the "body" the part of the code that will use quantum-proof encryption, also known as XOR
+For example, this is the "body" the part of the code that will use quantum-proof encryption, also known as XOR

 ```cpp
 //Add at the end of the basic block